What is IBS?

-Irritable Bowel Syndrome is the name given to otherwise unexplained symptoms relating to a disturbance of the colon or large intestine.
-IBS affects around a third of the population at some point in their lives.
-About one in 10 people suffer symptoms severe enough to seek help from their GP.
+Irritable Bowel Syndrome is unexplained symptoms relating to a disturbance of the colon or large intestine.
+IBS is thought to affect about a third of the population at some point during their lives.
+Around 10% of the population suffer symptoms severe enough to see their GP.

 Symptoms of IBS can include:

-The problem with diagnosing is the structure of the gut will appear normal, even when looked at under a microscope.
-Medical treatment will therefore usually focus on managing the symptoms rather than resolving whatever is causing it.
+The problem with diagnosing IBS is that the structure of the gut will often appear normal.
+Medical treatment therefore usually focuses on managing the symptoms rather than actually resolving the cause.

-We will identify anxiety patterns and triggers and you will learn new techniques to allow you to respond differently so you become in control of your IBS.
-I will also teach you self hypnosis, how to breathe deeply into your tummy and how to relax when in pain.
-Visualising your future is also key so you can imagine how you would like your life to be like without it.
+You will also learn self hypnosis, how to breathe deeply into your tummy and how you can still relax even when you are in pain.
+Visualising your future using hypnosis will also be helpful in moving forward so you start to imagine how you would like your life to be without it.

-In a report by the BBC research evidence which shows that Hypnotherapy for IBS could help sufferers of IBS was first published in the 1980s.
-Dr Valori, thinks it has been ignored because many find it hard to believe, or to comprehend how it could work.
+Research which showed that Hypnotherapy for IBS could help people who suffer with IBS was first published in the 1980's.
+Dr Valori, a gastroenterologist, thinks it may have been ignored because Doctors often find it difficult to understand how it works.

-"It is pretty clear to me that it has an amazing effect," he said.
-Valori began referring IBS patients for hypnotherapy in the early 1990s and has found it to be highly effective.
-He audited the first 100 cases he referred.
-Finding that the symptoms stopped completely in four in ten cases.
-In a further five in 10 cases patients felt more in control and less troubled by their symptoms.
+Valori started to refer IBS patients for hypnotherapy and found it highly effective.
+He analysed 100 patients.
+He found that the symptoms stopped completely in four in ten cases.
+In a further five in 10 cases patients felt less troubled and more in control of their symptoms.

-"It seems to work particularly well on younger females, who have had IBS for a relatively short time."
-He believes if Hypnotherapy for IBS were used more widely it could save the NHS money and improve patient care.
+The success was particularly high with younger females, who had had IBS for a short time.
+He believes if Hypnotherapy for IBS were more widely used it could improve patient care as well as save the NHS money.

 Hypnotherapy for IBS has been found to be of immense help to people who are suffering with Irritable Bowel Syndrome.
-NHS guidelines now allow doctors to refer IBS patients for hypnotherapy if medication is unsuccessful and the problem persists.
+NHS guidelines allow doctors to refer hypnotherapy to IBS patients if the use of medication is unsuccessful and the problem persists.

-Many people find their condition improved even after the first session of hypnotherapy so if you know anyone suffering who may like to try Hypnotherapy for IBS please pass on this information or contact me today.
+Many people find their condition improved even after a couple of hypnotherapy sessions so if you would like to find out more about Hypnotherapy for IBS contact me for an initial conversation.